openbase/jeoparnaire/README.md

 ## Voting hints

 * Parallel voting, first vote first win
-  * The first 10 correct votes get points
+  * The first 10 correct votes earn points
-* Negative points for wrong votes.
+* Negative points (25% of quest points) for wrong votes
 * Vote controlling
   * Click the buttons to vote (not recommended)
-  * The W-A-S-D keys are mapped to A-B-C-D votes.
+  * The W-A-S-D keys are mapped to A-B-C-D votes